 The second option had traffic flowing anti-clockwise (as did all subsequent proposals), with the entrance taking traffic around the back of a large restaurant.
-A third option, dated 1989, had a motel at the back and a small, square restaurant with a children's' play area to the south.
+A third option, dated 1989, had a hotel at the back and a small, square restaurant with a children's play area to the south.

 In 1993 another developer took on the idea of adding a restaurant and a lodge, and received planning permission.
 This was renewed in 1996.

-In 1998 Damon's Restaurant - the one at Doddington planned a restaurant, bar and motel here.
-It would have had the same unique, circular shape for the restaurant with a motel consisting of three buildings arranged to form a triangle.
+In 1998 Damon's Restaurant - the one at Doddington planned a restaurant, bar and hotel here.
+It would have had the same unique, circular shape for the restaurant with a hotel consisting of three buildings arranged to form a triangle.

-In 1999 Lakeland Estates moved towards building a McDonald's and a motel here.
-The motel would have had its own dining room.
+In 1999 Lakeland Estates moved towards building a McDonald's and a hotel here.
+The hotel would have had its own dining room.
 These plans were renewed in 2001 and the McDonald's opened shortly after.
-Meanwhile, Lakeland applied to build the motel again in 2004, and then they proposed a larger motel in 2006, which was refused.
+Meanwhile, Lakeland applied to build the motel again in 2004, and then they proposed a larger hotel in 2006, which was refused.

-The patch of land which was originally reserved for the motel back in 1989 is still undeveloped today.
-In 2015, Lakeland Estates placed a sign on it advertising the land as a motel development opportunity.
+The patch of land which was originally reserved for the hotel back in 1989 is still undeveloped today.
+In 2015, Lakeland Estates placed a sign on it advertising the land as a hotel development opportunity.

 |Sleaford (34 miles)||Services on the A15||end of road|